rprigarin/unity_battle_arena/README.md

-# Unity MOBA experiment
+# MOBA-inspired game
-A small MOBA proof of concept written in Unity.
+A small game with controls taking inspiration from popular MOBA games.
+Written in Unity.

 ## About